Equity-Linked Life Insurances on Maximum of Several Assets: Log--normal System

-According to \citeA{Geman95}, clever change of probability measure lead to significant reduction in computational burden of derivative pricing.
-Therefore, we will consider some probability measures, originated from the risk--neutral probability measure $\mathbb{\tilde{P}}$.
-In this and following sections, we will assume that $0\leq t< u\leq T$.
-We define the following map defined on $\sigma$--field $\mathcal{H}_T$:
+According to \citeA{Geman95}, clever changes of probability measures lead to a significant reduction in the computational burden of derivative pricing.
+Therefore, we will consider the forward probability measure, originating from the risk--neutral probability measure $\mathbb{\tilde{P}}$.
+The forward measure is frequently used to price options, bonds, and interest rate derivatives.
+For this reason, we define the following domestic $(t,u)$--forward measure: